ibm-cloud-docs/EventStreams/messagehub113.md

 </pre>
 {:codeblock}

 In addition, Kafka Connect in distributed mode uses three topics internally.
-These topics are automatically created as a worker starts up, provided that you use Kafka Connect in Apache Kafka version 0.11 or later.
-You provide the names of the topics as configuration parameters and the values should be the same for all workers with the same `group.id` configuration value.
+These topics are created automatically when a worker starts up, provided that you use Kafka Connect in Apache Kafka version 0.11 or later.
+You provide the names of the topics as configuration parameters.
+Ensure that the values are the same for all workers with the same `group.id` configuration value.

 | Configuration               | Description                                                         |
 | --------------------------- | ------------------------------------------------------------------- |